 - Student Members

 4.3 Honorary Members are individuals who have contributed or rendered outstanding service to SNA.
 They are conferred the title “Honorary Member” by the General Meeting of members on the recommendation of the Board.
 4.4 Life Members are Registered Nurses.
 They are entitled to all privileges.
 Life Members who are at least 21 years of age shall be eligible to hold office and to vote.
 Life membership application is open to Registered Nurses who have been Full Members for five consecutive years.
-4.5 Full Members are Registered Nurses.
+4.5 Full Members are Registered Nurses and Enrolled Nurses.
 They are entitled to all privileges.
-Full Members who are at least 21 years of age shvall be eligible to hold office and to vote.
-4.6 Associate Members are health care providers who are not Registered Nurses.
+Full Members who are at least 21 years of age shall be eligible to hold office and to vote.
+4.6 Associate Members are healthcare providers who are not Registered Nurses nor Enrolled Nurses.
 They are entitled to all privileges except to hold office or to vote.
 4.7 Student Members are persons enrolled in nursing courses.
 They are entitled to all privileges except to hold office or to vote.

 - APPLICATION FOR MEMBERSHIP